 Without any plausible justification, rats started to die in the town.
 This act symbolizes the commencement of the epidemic.
 The symptoms going along with this epidemic are jerking, spinning, and spurting blood.

 It is patent then that the plague hitting the town is Black Death.
-The latter had swept the West in the Middle-Ages; However, people, who are in charge, keep refusing this fact. consequently, authorities were content with quarantining the town.
+The latter had swept the West in the Middle Ages; However, people, who are in charge, keep refusing this fact. consequently, authorities were content with quarantining the town.
 That is, other ways leading to the town are blocked.
 As people died, doctor.
 Rieux solicited from the authorities the aid but in vain.
-The authorities are confined to use force so as to prevent people from going outside their houses.
+The authorities are confined to using force so as to prevent people from going outside their houses.

 The Tarou, the tourist who had been trapped at home, requested from the doctor to find out a way to elope from this lethal disease.
 Father Paneloux, a priest in Oran, attributed the reason for having this infliction to the fact that the townsmen had sinned a lot.
 So, they should return to God through repentance.